 How does a polygraph work?

-A polygraph works by measuring variations in blood pressure, heart rate, respiration, and skin conductance and reactance while questions are asked of the examinee.
+A polygraph works by measuring variations in blood pressure, heart rate, respiration, skin conductance and skin reactance while the examinee is asked questions.

 What are the main components of a polygraph?